-ICMPv4 Internet Control Message Protocol version 4 is definitely a Network layer protocol and its job is to report the error to the source if any problem arises while delivering the datagram from the source host to the destination host.
+ICMPv4 Internet Control Message Protocol version 4 is definitely a Network layer protocol.
+And its job is to report the error to the source if any problem arises while delivering the datagram.
 The ICMPv4 is a message-oriented protocol.
-It’s a protocol of version of 4 of TCP/IP protocol suite.
+It’s a protocol of version 4 of the TCP/IP protocol suite.

 In this section, we will discuss the ICMPv4 message along with its message format.
 We will also be discussing types of ICMPv4 messages.

 Content: Internet Control Message Protocol version 4 (ICMPv4)

-As we are aware that IPv4 protocol doesn’t have any mechanism to report error or correct error.
-So, IP functions in assistance with ICMP for reporting errors; ICMP never gets involved in correcting the errors, this task is taken care of by higher-level protocols.
-Every time, ICMPv4 deliver error report to the original source of the datagram.
+As we are aware the IPv4 protocol doesn’t have any mechanism to report errors or correct errors.
+So, IP functions in assistance with ICMP, report errors.
+ICMP never gets involved in correcting the errors.
+Higher-level protocols take care of correcting errors.
+Every time, ICMPv4 deliver an error report to the original source of the datagram.

 There can be several reasons behind reporting the error like: